mappmechanic/awesome-stenciljs/README.md

 ## Awesome Articles Related
 - [Stencil with AngularJS(v1)](https://medium.com/@vivainio/using-stenciljs-components-in-angular-1-application-2f09287c151) - Using Stencil Component with AngularJS v1.
 Please feel free to add any component to this list by raising a PR.
+- [Faster Web Apps Using Stencil](http://warebo.com/faster-web-apps-using-stencil-mnsjL-WYzKQ) - An article with a small video explaining how you can develop faster web apps using StencilJS.
+- [How I built Smile to Unlock](https://codecraft.tv/blog/2017/10/10/smile-to-unlock-webcomponent-stenciljs/)- How Asim built SmileToUnlock using StencilJS components.

 ## List of Awesome Websites Built using StencilJS
 - [CodeCraft Smile To Unlock Video](https://codecraft.tv/courses/angular/es6-typescript/decorators/): Asim has developed this awesome [Web Component](https://github.com/jawache/smile-to-unlock) used in the videos of his course which allows users to view video only if they Smile :).